Split Text Files into several new Files

 At least one of these introduced options must be activated in order to be able to perform the function.
 The activation of more than one of these options is also possible.
 In this case, it is first separated according to the criterion of the first activated option.
 Then the resulting parts are separated again according to the criterion of the second activated option and so on.

-For example, if you activate both the option for a separation on line breaks as well as the option for a separation after a certain number of characters, first it is separated at all line breaks.
+For example, if you activate both the option for a separation on line breaks as well as the option for a separation after a certain number of characters, first it is separated at the line breaks.
 Then all parts (here the parts are equal to the lines) are gone through and if a line consists of more than the permitted number of characters, it is splitted again within the relevant line in accordance with the second criterion.

 General Options for all Separations